 The flu shot varies in effectiveness every year, but this should not be a reason to avoid taking the shot.
 Getting the flu vaccination can cut symptom time down to zero.
 “In the case of still getting sick after the flu shot, the illness tends to be shorter and less likely to lead to a complication such as hospitalization,” says Dr. Pippin.
 It’s also a good idea to get the flu shot to protect those around you that are more vulnerable to the virus, including children, the elderly and pregnant women.

 It’s not too late to get the flu vaccine.
-Call your nearest UT Health clinic and ask to get vaccinated!
+Call your nearest UT Health clinic at 903-596-DOCS and ask to get vaccinated!